Sophia Mirza: Death

-Inquest
+Inquest and legacy

-An official inquest was held to determine Mirza's cause of death, including an autopsy.
-The coroner concluded Mirza died as a result of CFS.
+An official inquest was held to determine Mirza's cause of death, including a second autopsy, released on 13 June 2006.
+The coroner concluded Mirza died as a result of CFS: "acute aneuric [sic] renal failure due to dehydration" caused by "CFS".

 Other possible causes that were eliminated after consideration were sleep apnea, drug use, and others that could have been consistent with the autopsy results.
-A neuropathologist testified at the inquest that four out of five of Mirza's dorsal root ganglia – structures in the spinal cord involved in perceptions of touch, temperature, body position and pain – showed abnormalities and evidence of inflammation.
+A neuropathologist testified at the inquest that four out of five of Mirza's dorsal root ganglia – structures in the spinal cord involved in perceptions of touch, temperature, body position and pain – showed abnormalities and evidence of inflammation (ganglionitis).
 A neurologist who consulted on the inquest stated the changes in the spinal cord may have been the cause of the symptoms Mirza experienced as part of her ME/CFS.

-According to the BBC, advocacy groups such as the ME Association saw the inquest's verdict as proof that Mirza's condition was neurological.
+Advocacy groups such as the ME Association saw the inquest's verdict as proof that Mirza's condition was neurological.
+Though initially reported by New Scientist as the first death worldwide ascribed to CFS, the magazine later acknowledged that other deaths had been directly attributed to CFS in the United States and Australia.
+Fatalities have been attributed to CFS or ME since at least 1956.

+After her death, her mother established Severe ME Awareness Day on 8 August (her birthday) to honor Mirza and raise awareness.